waprin/waprin.github.io/index.markdown

 </p>

 <p>
-The icons above also link to many of professioanl and social media presences.
+The icons above also link to many of professional and social media presences.
 </p>
 </div>